Death and the Atom Bomb

 “Not sure,” said Simon, who appeared a bit downcast now that Johnny thought about it.
-Usually, Simon was full of ideas for things to do was and always quick to share them.
-Some were a bit silly, like the time he’d wanted them to try bungee jumping inside the local ice cream factory, but most were fairly good and the gang usually had a pretty good time following his suggestions.
+Usually, Simon was full of ideas for things to do and was always quick to share them.
+Some were a bit silly — like the time he’d wanted the team to try bungee jumping inside the local ice cream factory — but most were fairly good, and the gang usually had a pretty fun time following his suggestions.

 “Is everything alright, Simon?” asked Johnny.
 “You seem a bit quiet this morning.
 Come to think about it, you didn’t sound too happy when I called you earlier.”